qurle/plugin-starter/readme.md

 1. Install [Node.js](https://nodejs.org/en/download)
 2. Clone / download the repo
 3. Run `npm i` in terminal to install dependencies
-4. Run `npm run dev` to rebuild plugin on each change
+4. Run `npm run dev` to keep plugin updated on each change

 ### Running plugin in Figma